PySimpleGUI/PySimpleGUI/readme.md

 * Windows 7, 8, 10
 * Linux on PC - Tested on **many** distributions
 * Linux on Raspbnerry Pi
-* Linux on Android - Must use either Termux or PyDroid3
+* Linux on Android - Can use either Termux or PyDroid3
-* Mac OS (Sorry I don't know much about Macs)
+* Mac OS (Sorry don't know much about Macs other than Macs don't like tkinter)

 #### Python versions

 As of 9/25/2018 **both Python 3 and Python 2.7 are supported** when using **tkinter version** of PySimpleGUI!
 The Python 3 version is named `PySimpleGUI`.
 The Python 2.7 version is `PySimpleGUI27`.
 They are installed separately and the imports are different.
 See instructions in Installation section for more info.  **None** of the other ports can use Python 2.

-Note that the 2.7 port will cease to exist on this GitHub on Jan 1, 2020.
+Note that the 2.7 port will *cease to exist on this GitHub* on Jan 1, 2020.
 If you would like to know how much time you have to move over to the Python 3 version of PySimpleGUI, then go here: https://pythonclock.org/.
 The only thing that will be available is an unsupported PyPI release of PySimpleGUI27.

 By "will cease to exist on this GitHub" I mean, it will be deleted entirely.
 No source code, no supporting programs.
 Nothing.
 If you're stuck using 2.7 in December, it would behoove you to fork the 2.7 code on Dec 31, 2019.
 Legacy Python doesn't have a permanent home here.